janakerman/janakerman/src/pages/006-tekton-mono-repo/index.md

     pipeline: project-b-pipeline
 ```

-Helm provide a great wa reuse and distribute Tekton pipeline best practices throughout a company.
-Deploying a Helm chart or modifying its values is objectively more simple than needing to understanding building blocks of Tekton.
+I think this demonstrates that Helm provides a great way to reuse and distribute Tekton pipeline best practices.
+Deploying a Helm chart or modifying its values is objectively more simple than needing to understand the building blocks of Tekton.